apache/thrift/lib/java/src/org/apache/thrift/partial/README.md

 ### Partial Thrift Protocol

 Source files:
-- PartialThriftProtocol.java
+- TProtocol.java
-- PartialThriftBinaryProtocol.java
+- TBinaryProtocol.java
-- PartialThriftCompactProtocol.java
+- TCompactProtocol.java

 This component implements efficient skipping over fields that need not be deserialized.
+The functionality to skip over fields has been added to the above protocols by addition of `skip*()` methods.
+The default implementation of each such method simply calls the corresponding `read*()` method in `TProtocol.java`.
+A derived protocol (for example, `TBinaryProtocol`) provides a more efficient implementation of each `skip*()` method.

-Note that this skipping is more efficient compared to that achieved by using `TProtocolUtil.skip()`.
-The latter calls the corresponding `read()`, allocates and initializes certain values (for example, strings) and then discards the returned value.
-In comparison, `PartialThriftProtocol` skips a field by incrementing internal offset into the transport buffer.
+For example, `TBinaryProtocol` skips a field by incrementing internal offset into the transport buffer.

 ### Partial Thrift Deserializer

 Source files:
-- PartialThriftDeserializer.java
+- TDeserializer.java

 This component, traverses a serialized blob sequentially one field at a time.
-At the beginning of each field, it consults the informations stored in `ThriftMetadata` to see if that field needs to be deserialized.
+At the beginning of each field, it consults the informations stored in the compiled `ThriftMetadata` to see if that field needs to be deserialized.
 If yes, then the field is deserialized into a value as would normally take place during regular deserialization process.
-If that field is not in the target subset then the deserializer calls `PartialThriftProtocol` to efficiently skip over that field.
+If that field is not in the target subset then the deserializer efficiently skips over that field.

 ### Field Value Processor